Exodus Wallet

 Exodus is a cryptocurrency wallet available on desktop and mobile platforms.
 It was founded in 2015 by JP Richardson and Daniel Castagnoli.
 Exodus wallet supports digital assets including Bitcoin, Ethereum, and Solana.
 It is available on Windows, macOS, Linux, iOS, Android, and as a browser extension.

 The wallet supports hardware-wallet integration (via a physical device often resembling a USB to store cryptocurrency and private keys).
-The app integrates with hardware wallets provided by another company, Trezor.